Seanny123/seanaubin.github.io/content/post/2015-08-15-Debugging-Your-Thoughts-with-Mind-Maps.md

  >}}
 {{< section "end" >}}

 Alright!
 Now you've got some perspective, some evidence and some coping strategies.
 Here’s what the final mind-map looks like.
-You can click to zoom.

 {{< figure
   src="/img/Debugging-Your-Thoughts-with-Mind-Maps_7.png"